Sage/streamlinejs/README.md

 of performance as with hand-written callbacks.
 Also, the generated code is nicely indented, easy to read, and directly available to debuggers.

-Streamline also provides 'futures', and comes with a small optional library of helper functions (see Goodies section below).
+Streamline also provides _futures_, and comes with a small optional library of helper functions (see Goodies section below).

 # On-line demo